 Marco Danesi is an Italian clarinetist based in Amsterdam.
 As a collaborative artist Marco largely performs in different chamber music ensembles, that includes Duo, Trio and Quintet, in the most prestigious venues in Holland.

 In 2016 Marco founded, together with the Italian pianist Paolo Gorini, Duo Ebano; an eclettic chamber music ensemble.
-The Duo was awarded first prize in the Storioni Toonzaal Prijs 2017 and invited to play at Spiegezaal-Concertgebouw Amsterdam, Muziekgebouw Eindhoven and Willem Twee Toonzaal.
-Duo Ebano has been hosted in radio programs, including Radio 4 in Vondel CS and Avotros.
+The Duo was awarded first prize in the Storioni Toonzaal Prijs 2017 and invited to play at Spiegelzaal-Concertgebouw Amsterdam, Muziekgebouw Eindhoven and Willem Twee Toonzaal.
+Duo Ebano has been hosted in radio programs, including Radio 4 in Vondel CS and Avrotros.

 A member of the Venturis Trio, Marco Danesi was awarded second prize in the Illzach International Chamber Music Competition.
 The Trio aims to widen the narrowed repertoire with commissions and arrangements in order to exploit the potential of this instrumentation.